feelinglovelynow/ace-graph-database/README.md

 ## 🙋‍♀️ Queries, Mutations and Data Management
 1. The Ace query language is a typesafe (JS/TS) function called `ace()`, that provides expressive queries and transactional mutations
 1. Roles and permissions by node, relationship or property, for the actions read, insert, update, upsert, or delete can be easily configured thanks to our `core` plugin
-1. Our cli scipt provides a way to save encrypted backups locally to a file or to Cloudflare KV for free... & applying backups to a graph is simple with our cli too
+1. Our cli scipt provides functionality to save a zipped and encrypted backups locally for free or to Cloudflare R2... and applying backups to a graph is simple with our cli too

 ## 🎬 Create a Movie Graph